-When looking at the business landscape, it is possible to observe organisations at different levels of recovery from the initial shock of the pandemic.
+When looking at the business landscape, it is possible to observe organizations at different levels of recovery from the initial shock of the pandemic.
 Many businesses – either through government-forced closure or fear of the unknown – paused activity, choosing to ‘batten down the hatches’ in the hope they would avoid the worst of the storm damage.
 However, as has always been true, it is those who are most adaptable to change that are the most likely to survive.

 Though COVID-19 will not always be a factor, the takeaway for businesses should be the importance of moving quickly in response to all changes in their markets.
 This agility and ability to move at pace ensures a competitive edge, whereas those that move more slowly risk losing ground.
-In turn, agility builds resilience, and this will protect the organisation from existing and future threats.
+In turn, agility builds resilience, and this will protect the organization from existing and future threats.

 Share the impact

 Learning is all about the sharing of information, turning that knowledge into actions that make an impact on business performance.
 Yet, many HR and L&D professionals struggle to communicate the impact learning can have upon the success of the business.
-Often, L&D is among the first thing to be cut when budgets are tightened, but when aligned with the goals of the business it is intrinsic to the organisation’s performance.
+Often, L&D is among the first thing to be cut when budgets are tightened, but when aligned with the goals of the business it is intrinsic to the organization’s performance.
 HR and L&D leaders must communicate this to the C-Suite, gaining a place in board-level conversations.

 As organizations have had to quickly adapt to the accelerated rate of change, many have adopted a new culture of continual training and learning.
 Businesses can capitalize on this, pairing employee desire for learning with the organizational need to upskill and reskill in order to create a learning culture – and, by extension, a business which is agile, responsive and resilient.